 And it works, too.
 Email is 40 times more effective for acquiring new customers than Facebook or Twitter, and email has an ROI of 38:1.
 That’s not too surprising when you consider 91 percent of U.S. adults actually want to receive promotional emails from companies they like, and email is the preferred method of staying up-to-date about business promotions for 60 percent of people.
 Last big statistic: Email generates three times more orders than social media and results in a 17 percent higher average order value.

-That’s why growing (or starting to build) your email list is perhaps the most important thing you can do for your online business in 2021.
+That’s why growing (or starting to build) your email list is perhaps the most important thing you can do for your online business in the new year.

 Step one: Figure out how you’re going to motivate visitors to your store to subscribe to your list.
 The main question you must address for potential customers is: “What’s in it for me?”
 Maybe it’s a discount, maybe it’s great content, maybe it’s a lead magnet like a free download or free gift—you just need to pick the right incentive for your potential customer base.
 Check out our deep dive into incentives to get a better idea of how to pick the best motivator to encourage visitors to subscribe to your list.